Gabrieltgaldino/NRG_QT/docs/source/installation/prerequisites.rst

             .. group-tab:: Linux

-                II) In a Terminal window paste the following command and press :kbd:`Enter`:
+                I) In a Terminal window paste the following command and press :kbd:`Enter`:

                     .. code-block:: console